palayushi293/project3_mix/README.md

-<h3> Project rhat analyze your comment and classify among positive , negative and neutral and thus, automate the process
+<h3> Project that analyze your comment and classify among positive , negative and neutral and thus, automate the process
 </h3>